apache/tvm/docs/langref/relay_type.rst

 A type of a tuple in Relay.

-Just as a tuple is simply a sequence of values of statically known length, the type of the tuple consists of a sequence of types corresponding to the type of each member of the tuple.
+Just as a tuple is simply a sequence of values of statically known length, the type of the tuple consists of a sequence of the types corresponding to each member of the tuple.

 Because a tuple type is of statically known size, the type of a tuple projection is simply the corresponding index into the tuple type.